There are many aspects of alpaca that differentiate it from other animals and its luxurious fiber from other fibers.

-Jump to minute 17:00 for the start of a nice video about alpacas and the american market.
+Tip: Jump to minute 17:00 for the start of a interesting video about alpacas and the American market.

 Yocum-McCall Testing Laboratories has shown alpaca to be three times warmer than sheep’s wool.
 Alpaca is more heavily medullated, tiny hollow areas in the centers of the fiber which work as an advanced insulator while making alpaca lighter in weight than many other fibers.

 Another study showed that if worn in a 0 degree F environment, alpaca would give a 50 degree F comfort range.
 Sheep’s wool would provide a 30 degree F comfort range in the same environment.

 Alpaca is naturally water resistant.
 Wear a vest of jacket made out of alpaca and watch the rain just run off of it, naturally!